-Serbia’s EU Integration Minister, Jadranka Joksimovic, however, said that EU support had been lasting and not momentary, particularly as it has been supporting Serbia’s healthcare system, police, public administration, local self-government, economy and infrastructure for years.
-Joksimovic told daily newspaper Politika on 10 May that with a change in “global relations”, “we have been hearing different interpretations of the role of great powers during the pandemic.
-And we will hear more.”
+Serbia’s EU Integration Minister, Jadranka Joksimovic, however, said on 10 May that EU support had been lasting and not momentary, particularly as it has been supporting Serbia’s healthcare system, police, public administration, local self-government, economy and infrastructure for years.

-On 14 May, Vucic thanked Russian President Vladimir Putin for being a “sincere friend” and confirming “the excellent strategic relations between Serbia and Russia” by caring for Serbia and sending medical aid, the Serbian president’s office confirmed.
+On 14 May, Vucic thanked Russian President Vladimir Putin for being a “sincere friend” and confirming “the excellent strategic relations between Serbia and Russia” by caring for Serbia and sending medical aid.

-On 19 May, Foreign Minister Ivica Dačić highlighted the importance of regional cooperation during the pandemic, according to a release from his ministry.
+On 19 May, Foreign Minister Ivica Dačić highlighted the importance of regional cooperation during the pandemic.

 For more on the region’s geopolitics and the coronavirus, check here:

-- To Belgrade and beyond: Beijing exports China model fo virus managment
+- To Belgrade and beyond: Beijing exports China model fo virus management

 - Serbia sets the stage for Beijing’s mask diplomacy